A Yank at Oxford: Plot

 Lee goes to confront Paul in a pub—out of bounds to students—and finds him in a private booth with Elsa.
 He starts a fight with Paul but Wavertree warns them of the arrival of the "Bullers" the Oxford University police.
 Lee and Paul run and Lee punches the Buller.
 Paul is called before the Dean, who fines him and warns him for hitting the Buller and associating with Elsa.
 Paul reveals it was Lee who did it, but Lee is happy to let Paul take the rap.
 Lee is soon the favorite of Paul's old friends.
 Months pass.
 Molly goes out with Lee, and Paul sees Elsa secretly.

 Lee begins rowing for Oxford University Boat Club and is selected Cardinal's stroke in the bumps race.
 He tries to make amends to Paul after they win the race, but Paul rejects the offer of friendship.
 Paul breaks it off with a tearful Elsa, who begins her seduction routine with another student as soon as she enters the shop, but is interrupted by her husband.
 She goes in search of Paul, pursued by Craddock.
 Lee hides Elsa in his own room, and finding them, the Dean sends Lee down from Oxford.
-A crowd of Cardinal students takes him to the train station where Lee's father, Dan, has just arrived to see him row against Cambrdge, not knowing of Lee's expulsion.
+A crowd of Cardinal students takes him to the train station where Lee's father, Dan, has just arrived to see him row against Cambridge, not knowing of Lee's expulsion.
 He does not believe it when Lee tells him that he has been having an affair with Elsa given Lee's effusive letters about Molly.

 Dan meets with Molly—who never received Lee's phone calls—and the two devise a plan to get Lee back into college.
 Dan convinces Elsa to talk to the Dean.
 After flirting with the Dean and telling him that Lee was only hiding her from Wavertree, Lee is allowed back into Oxford.
 Wavertree, who has spent the entire story trying to be expelled so he can come into an inheritance from a relative whose career at Oxford ended by being sent down, is crushed when he receives only a minor punishment.
 Paul makes friends with Lee.
 Oxford wins The Boat Race, and Paul faints.
 The Craddocks move to Aldershot, near the Officers Club.